Skip to main content

 A total of 145 applications were received, of which 16 projects were selected for funding, distributed across the following lines of research and development covered by this support:

-Line 1 - Gender and the labor market during and in the aftermath of the Covid-19 crisis (5 projects)
+Line 1 – Gender and the labor market during and after the Covid-19 crisis (5 projects)

 Line 3 – Covid-19 and violence against women and domestic violence (8 projects)

-The Gender Research 4 Covid-19 support is part of a wide range of support, Calls and other initiatives launched this year by the FCT to combat Covid-19, including: the special RESEARCH 4 COVID-19 support, with two editions; the Call for R&D projects AI 4 COVID-19: Data Science and Artificial Intelligence in Public Administration; support for Summer with Science, in collaboration with the Directorate General for Higher Education (DGES); the Science 4 COVID-19 portal; increasing the capacity of the RCTS - Science, Technology and Society Network, which supports the internet connections of the education and research community; the reinforcement of the capacity of the services that ensure distance learning and teleworking in the academic and scientific community (Colibri, NAU, Educast, Videocast); and the creation of a COVID-19 page on the FCT website, which gathers all the information that is being issued, directly or indirectly related to this pandemic situation.
+The Gender Research 4 Covid-19 support is part of a broad set of support measures, Calls other initiatives launched this year by FCT in the fight against Covid-19, including: special support RESEARCH 4 COVID-19, with two editions; the Call AI 4 COVID-19 R&D projects: Data Science and Artificial Intelligence in Public Administration; the Summer with Science support, in collaboration with the Directorate-General for Higher Education (DGES); the Science 4 COVID-19 portal; increasing the capacity of RCTS – Science, Technology, and Society Network, which supports internet connections for the teaching and research community; o Strengthening the capacity of services that provide distance learning and teleworking in the academic and scientific community (Colibri, NAU, Educast, Videocast); and the creation of a COVID-19 page on the FCT website, which brings together all the information that is being released, directly or indirectly related to this pandemic situation.